santoshvandari/FileSharing/Readme.md

 - Handle expired files by removing them from the server

 ## Usages
-You System must have the following things to use this Blog App.
+You System must have the following things to use this File Sharing App.
  - Installation of `python` and  `pip`

     Python is available for every platform.
 Download it according to you os.
 You can download it from [Here.](https://www.python.org/downloads/)